alucas1/Team-Cryptids/README.md

 ## CST 338 - SOFTWARE DESIGN
-This repo contains the source files for our team projects.
+This repo contains the source files for our team projects (Team Cryptids).
 All projects are written in Java.
 The following projects were completed as part of this class:

  - **DecksOfCards:** Foundational classes required to create card games.
  - **BarcodeReader:** Reads a 2D array of binary data and transforms it into text (and vice versa).